Eliminating Private Mortgage Insurance

 The Proof is in the Appraisal

-Once your equity has reached the magic number of twenty percent, you are just a few steps away from canceling your PMI payments, for the life of your loan.
-First you will tell your lender that you are asking to cancel PMI.
-Lending institutions ask for proof of eligibility at this point.
-Most lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for canceling PMI.
+As soon as your equity has risen to the magic number of twenty percent, you are just a few steps away from stopping your PMI payments, once and for all.
+You will first notify your lender that you are asking to cancel PMI.
+Next, you will be required to verify that you have at least 20 percent equity.
+You can acquire proof of your equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), required by most lending institutions before canceling PMI.

 Metro Mortgage can help find out if you can eliminate your PMI.
 Give us a call: 866-300-1550.